umalabs/correlated-authorization/README.md

 ## V. Push-Pull Trust Elevation

 The link to the shared resource should have a unique random name that is delivered to the requesting party through a trusted channel, e.g. email.
-After receiving the resource link, the requesting party's authorization server must have the policy set correctly, either by the user or automatically by the agent.
-Only then can the requesting party can download the resource from the resource server.
+After receiving the resource link, the requesting party's authorization server must set the policy correctly, either by the user or automatically by the agent.
+Only then can the requesting party download the resource from the resource server.
 Such a push-pull mechanism elevates trust between the resource owner's authoritative domain and requesting party's authoritative domain.

 ## VI.
 Sequence Diagram

-&emsp;The following sequence diagram describes the mechanism of the <em>correlated&nbsp;authorization</em> protocol, which relies on the token exchange extension of OAuth2, where an access token is used to obtain a claims token from the Security Token Service (STS) endpoint.
+&emsp;The following sequence diagram describes the mechanism and privacy policies of the <em>correlated&nbsp;authorization</em> framework, which relies on the token exchange extension of OAuth2, where an access token is used to obtain a claims token from the Security Token Service (STS) endpoint.

 #### *UMA Profile*

-&emsp;The sequence diagram illustrated in Figure&nbsp;3 represents a profile of the UMA protocol and is in full compliance with the UMA 2.0 specification<sub><sup><span class="fn">Unlike the UMA specification, the <em>correlated&nbsp;authorization</em> protocol allows the use of the UMA grant with or without client authentication or identification.
+&emsp;The sequence diagram illustrated in Figure&nbsp;3 represents a profile of the UMA protocol and is in full compliance with the UMA 2.0 specification<sub><sup><span class="fn">Unlike the UMA specification, the <em>correlated&nbsp;authorization</em> framework allows the use of the UMA grant with or without client authentication or identification.
 Whether or not to allow unauthenticated or unidentified clients are policy decisions that are at the discretion of the authorization server.</span><sup></sub>.
 <br>
 <br>